Everything Royal

 The Mail on Sunday has established that the intermediary was Adam Helliker, Vanessa Corringham's former boyfriend.
 Helliker has been diary editor of The Mail on Sunday for the past two years since arriving from the Sunday Telegraph, where he had been editor of the Mandrake Column.
 Carroll says, " Adam ring me up and said his ex-girlfriend Vanessa Corringham, had Princess Diana's private address and she wanted to sell it."
 Helliker confirmed to senior executives at The Mail on Sunday last week that he had sold the address book to Carroll and she had paid 25,000 into his bank account.
 He explained that he had conducted the sale on behalf of Vanessa Corringham, who did not want to make the deal herself for fear of embarrassment.
 He said his former girlfriend had supplied the letter of authenticity.
 However, when it was pointed out that the letter was written from an old address he used to share with Corringham and that hand writing bore a remarkable similarity to his own, he changed his story.

 Helliker said he had written the letter himself on Corringham's behalf and with her approval-again-in order to save her embarrassment.
-He said he had paid all the 25,000 he had relieved from the sale to Corringham in cash.
+He said he had paid all the proceeds he had relieved from the sale to Corringham in cash.

 Vanessa Corringham categorically disputes Hellikers story.
 When approached by The Mail on Sunday on Friday night, she seemed genuinely astonished to be told that the address book had been sold.
 She said that although Helliker was a good friend of hers, she had no knowledge of the sale and no knowledge of any letter of authenticity.
 Although at one stage the book had been in her possession, there is no suggestion that she had obtained it improperly.